HaikuTeam/animator/QA.md

-I can scale a multiselection, including an element that has 2D rotation I can scale a multiselection, including an element that has 3D rotation When I transform a multiselection, I see all their properties update in the timeline I can undo/redo a multiselection, and the whole set of changes is undone correctly
+I can scale a multiselection, including an element that has 2D rotation I can scale a multiselection, including an element that has 3D rotation When I transform a multiselection, I see all their properties update in the timeline I can undo/redo a multitransform, and the whole set of changes is undone correctly

 Group/ungroup

-I can instantiate the artboard from Moto and ungroup it I can instantiate an artboard with SVG <defs> and ungroup it I cannot ungroup an artboard or SVG that only contains one element I cannot group a selection that contains only one elements I can instantiate two slices, animate them, and create a group at keyframe N > 0 When I create a group, I receive a dialog prompting me to name my group The name of the group I created appears in the timeline The group I created is selected upon creation
+I can instantiate the artboard from Moto and ungroup it I can instantiate an artboard with SVG <defs> and ungroup it I cannot ungroup an artboard or SVG that only contains one element I cannot group a selection that contains only one element I can instantiate two slices, animate them, and create a group at keyframe N > 0 The group I created has the automatic name "Group N", where N is one more than the last group named like this I can rename the group I created, if I want, by double-clicking its name in the timeline The group I created is selected upon creation
-The group I created does not alter the layout of the selection at the time of creation The group I created destroys any _layout_ animations of the elements that were grouped I can animate a group on stage, and everything animates correctly I can undo creation of a group, which restores both timeline and glass to expected state I can ungroup a group I created, including an element that has 3D rotation When I ungroup, I receive a dialog warning me any animations will be lost Ungrouping preserves the layout of the group elements I see on stage at the time I ungrouped Ungrouping destroys any existing _layout_ animations of the elements that were grouped
+The group I created does not alter the layout of the selection at the time of creation The group I created destroys any _layout_ animations of the elements that were grouped I can animate a group on stage, and everything animates correctly I can undo creation of a group, which restores both timeline and glass to expected state I can ungroup a group I created, including an element that has 3D rotation Ungrouping preserves the layout of the group elements I see on stage at the time I ungrouped Ungrouping destroys any existing _layout_ animations of the elements that were grouped

 Origin

-An origin crosshairs appears when one element is selected An origin crosshairs appears when multiple element is selected I can hold down Cmd to move the origin crosshairs with one element I can hold down Cmd to move the origin crosshairs with multiple elements When moving the origin crosshairs, the element stays in the same place
+An origin crosshairs appears when one element is selected An origin crosshairs appears when multiple elements are selected I can hold down Cmd to move the origin crosshairs with one element I can hold down Cmd to move the origin crosshairs with multiple elements When moving the origin crosshairs, the element stays in the same place